White Bluff Rock Climbing

 From the town of Lions Head go north on Bruce Rd.
 9. After leaving town you will pass through a residential area and see WB across the water on the right.
 Follow the 9 past a left curve and Whippoorwill Rd. to another sharp turn to the right.
 Just past the sharp right turn will be a Bruce Trail parking area or the right side of the road.
 Park here leaving room for all the hikers and climbers who use this lot.
 It can get amazingly full.
 DO NOT park anywhere along Whippoorwill Rd.

 From the lot you can take the trail (nicer) or go back to the road(slightly faster)and walk back to Whippoorwill Rd.
 Follow Whippoorwill Rd to its end.
 When the road turns into a driveway duck right and walk down along the fence line to the beach.
 At the beach head left along the cobblestone beach toward the big boulders.
 Just before the big boulders there is a well hidden trail that heads straight up to the B-Movie Wall.
 Depending on how fast or slow you walk expect 15-30 min to get from the lot to the B-MW.

 Weather station 22.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for White Bluff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for White Bluff:

 Featured Route For White Bluff